 Keep in mind that retinol and retinoids are not the same.
 Retinoids are stronger and they’re usually found in prescription medications.
 Because of this, they typically encourage new breakouts more than retinol does.
 However, it’s not entirely impossible to experience purging from retinol.
 (On that note, read my beginner’s guide to retinol and retinoids!)

-What To Do if You Suspect Retinol or Retinoids Are Causing Purging
+What to Do if You Suspect Retinol or Retinoids Are Causing Purging

 When it comes to retinol and retinoids, it’s super important to introduce them into your routine slowly—especially when it comes to a prescription.
 Otherwise, you could easily end up with a lot of irritation, which can actually exacerbate breakouts.
-Because of this, a skin purge from retinol can last upwards of four to eight weeks.
+Because of this, a skin purge from retinol can last upwards of 4-8 weeks.
 Stay the course and see how it plays out, keeping in mind that it could take even longer if you’re using a prescription retinoid.
 Vitamin A is a very active ingredient, and in order to achieve positive, long-term change in the skin, you have to be patient!

 Benzoyl peroxide is great for unclogging pores and addressing inflammatory breakouts, though it can definitely bring things to the surface for the first few weeks as it breaks up clogged pores.
 Like retinoids, benzoyl peroxide is a very active ingredient that can be associated with unwanted side effects like dryness, redness, peeling, and even stinging.
 Once again, you’ll want to introduce it into your routine slowly to avoid irritation (remember, irritation triggers breakouts!).

-What To Do if You Suspect Benzoyl Peroxide Is Causing Purging
+What to Do if You Suspect Benzoyl Peroxide Is Causing Purging

-When it comes to benzoyl peroxide, your breakouts should start to diminish after two to six weeks.
-If you’re experiencing a lot of purging,, look at the strength of the benzoyl peroxide you’re using.
+When it comes to benzoyl peroxide, your breakouts should start to diminish after 2-6 weeks.
+If you’re experiencing a lot of purging, look at the strength of the benzoyl peroxide you’re using.
 Percentages can range anywhere from 2.5-10%, and studies have shown lower percentages to be just as effective as higher percentages with fewer side effects.
 You can also try applying a thin layer of moisturizer to act as a buffer before applying benzoyl peroxide on top.
 Be sure to bolster the rest of your routine with soothing, hydrating ingredients to avoid negative side effects.
 If your skin is having a hard time adjusting, there’s nothing wrong with using it just a few nights a week.

 What’s The Difference Between Purging and Breakouts?